 Student Clubs and Professional Organizations

-The CNR Ambassadors are a motivated, student-led organization that serves as a liaison between the College of Natural Resources and prospective students, parents, distinguished guests, alumni and the University as whole.
+The CNR Ambassadors are a motivated, student-led organization that serves as a liaison between the College of Natural Resources and prospective students, parents, distinguished guests, alumni and the university as whole.
 The program creates a strong sense of community within the college.
 Ambassadors organize and participate in events throughout the university, such as Shack-a-thon and Open House.
 Advisor: Tiffany McLean

 The CNR Council serves as the unified voice of all students in the College of Natural Resources.
 The group is composed of representatives from all recognized student organizations in the college.
 The Council meets monthly to discuss current issues, problems, achievements and concerns, as well as to develop ideas for better serving students.
 It is responsible for allocating funds each year to CNR organizations to provide support for various activities.
-Advisor: Gary Blank
+Advisor: Yvonne Lee

 The Environmental Education Club exposes K-8 students to environmental science in an interactive and accessible way to foster interest and inspire environmental protection in the future.
 Members create lesson plans, teach students and participate in various outreach events.
 We are both a service and professional organization that helps students earn their Environmental Educator’s Certification.
 Advisor: Renee Strnad